Brent Peterson: Playing career

+Peterson in postcard for Detroit Red Wings after being drafted in 1978.

 After a sterling junior career with the Portland Winter Hawks, Peterson was selected in the first round, 12th overall, of the 1978 NHL Amateur Draft by the Detroit Red Wings.
-He made Detroit's NHL squad in his first training camp, but unfortunately saw his season end after only 5 games due to a broken leg.
+He made Detroit's NHL squad in his first training camp, but he unfortunately saw his season end after only five games due to a broken leg.
 Recovering from his injury, he spent most of the 1979–80 season in the minors, although he saw 18 games in a Detroit uniform and scored his first NHL goal.
 In 1980–81, he established himself as an NHL regular, registering 6 goals and 24 points in 53 games.

-Early in the 1981–82 season, Peterson was dealt to the Buffalo Sabres in a monster six-player trade centered around Mike Foligno and Danny Gare.
-In Buffalo, he would hit his stride as an NHL player as a key component of one of the best checking lines in the league alongside Craig Ramsay and Ric Seiling.
-In 1982–83, he set career highs of 13 goals and 24 assists for 37 points, while establishing himself as a top-notch penalty killer and face-off specialist.
+Early in the 1981–82 season, Peterson was dealt to the Buffalo Sabres in a monster six-player trade centred around Mike Foligno and Danny Gare.
+In Buffalo, he hit his stride as an NHL player as a key component of one of the best checking lines in the league alongside Craig Ramsay and Ric Seiling.
+In the following 1982–83 season, he set career highs of 13 goals and 24 assists for 37 points, while establishing himself as a top-notch penalty killer and face-off specialist.

 After four years with the Sabres, Peterson was claimed by the Vancouver Canucks in the 1985 NHL Waiver Draft.
-In 1985–86, he registered 9 goals and 22 assists for 31 points with the Canucks, including a career-high 3 shorthanded goals.
-His acquisition would be a key factor in a 68-goal reduction in the team's goals against from the previous year.
-In 1986–87, Peterson recorded 7 goals and 15 assists for 22 points in 69 games for the Canucks.
+In the 1985–86 season, he registered 9 goals and 22 assists for 31 points with the Canucks, including a career-high 3 shorthanded goals.
+His acquisition was a key factor in a 68-goal reduction in the team's goals against from the previous year.
+In the next season, Peterson recorded 7 goals and 15 assists for 22 points in 69 games for the Canucks.

-Peterson was claimed by the Hartford Whalers in the waiver draft on the eve of the 1987–88 season, and would suffer through the worst year of his career with just 2 goals and 9 points in 52 games.
-He would rebound to have an improved year in 1988–89, registering 4 goals and 17 points in 66 games for the Whalers while anchoring the top penalty-kill unit alongside Dave Tippett.
+Peterson was claimed by the Hartford Whalers in the waiver draft on the eve of the 1987–88 season and suffered through the worst year of his career with just 2 goals and 9 points in 52 games.
+He rebounded to have an improved year in the 1988–89 season, registering 4 goals and 17 points in 66 games for the Whalers while anchoring the top penalty-kill unit alongside Dave Tippett.
 However, at the conclusion of the season he announced his retirement to accept a coaching position with the Whalers.

-Peterson finished his NHL career with totals of 72 goals and 141 assists for 213 points in 620 games, along with 484 penalty minutes.
+He finished his NHL career with totals of 72 goals and 141 assists for 213 points in 620 games, along with 484 penalty minutes.
 He added 4 goals and 4 assists for 8 points in 31 playoff games.